 "If you believe that training is expensive, it is because you do not know what ignorance costs.
 Companies that have the loyalty of their employees invest heavily in permanent training programs and promotion systems. "

 The problem is that many organizations see training as an expense and not as an investment.
-Untrained employees will, inevitably, lack the knowledge to use company resources properly, which will lead to waste, in a service industry; lack of knowledge about procedures will affect customer interaction and retention.
+Untrained employees will, inevitably, lack the motivation and knowledge to use company resources properly, which will lead to waste, in a service industry; lack of knowledge about procedures will affect customer interaction and retention.
 Because of this, your employees, your company, and your clients will all suffer.

 Also, training your customers is worth the investment.
 Read more in this article: Take Your Customer Training Online: 6 Best Practices for Success